-Social Skills allow children to initiate and maintain positive relationships with others and contribute to peer acceptance as opposed to rejection.
+W.I.S.E.
+Weekend implements social skills which allow children to initiate and maintain positive relationships with others and contribute to peer acceptance as opposed to rejection.
 In addition, clinicians and researchers have identified a set of skills which discriminate between socially competent and incompetent children.
 Clearly, children with limited social effectiveness are at risk for a variety of problems.
 Thus, they often are in urgent need of instruction in social skills that will improve their social effectiveness.

 What Will Go On?

-Beginning with Friday dinner after parent drop-off and ending after Sunday lunch with parent pick-up, WISE consists of Social Skills Training Groups and recreational activities such as swimming, boating, soccer, and arts and crafts.
+Beginning with Friday dinner after parent drop-off and ending after Sunday lunch with parent pick-up, W.I.S.E.
+Weekend consists of Social Skills Training Groups and recreational activities such as swimming, boating, soccer, and arts and crafts.
 Cooperation is emphasized rather than competition.
 Social-emotional skills are taught through discussion, demonstration, role play, and reinforcement.
 Recreational activities provide opportunities to practice applying the newly taught skills in a controlled, supervised situation.

 Positive Incentive Program

 The Positive Incentive Program (PIP) provides children positive feedback and points immediately upon demonstrating appropriate behaviors.
 These points can be used to purchase various items from the PIP Store.
 As appropriate, individualized reinforcement plans may be developed throughout W.I.S.E.
 Weekend.